cosmos/cosmos-sdk/x/authz/spec/01_concepts.md

 ### StakeAuthorization

 `StakeAuthorization` implements the `Authorization` interface for messages in the [staking module](https://docs.cosmos.network/v0.44/modules/staking/).
 It takes an `AuthorizationType` to specify whether you want to authorise delegating, undelegating or redelegating (i.e. these have to be authorised seperately).
-It also takes a `MaxTokens` that keeps track of a limit to the amount of tokens that can be delegated/undelegated/redelegated.
+It also takes a required `MaxTokens` that keeps track of a limit to the amount of tokens that can be delegated/undelegated/redelegated.
 If left empty, the amount is unlimited.
 Additionally, this Msg takes an `AllowList` or a `DenyList`, which allows you to select which validators you allow or deny grantees to stake with.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-beta1/proto/cosmos/staking/v1beta1/authz.proto#L11-L31